Employee Training and Development

 Optimum workplace productivity depends on everyone at an office possessing useful soft skills and complementing each other accordingly.

 Think about the composition of any successful team for reference.
-A speedy shortstop has talents that a hard-slugging first basemen lacks, and vice-versa.
+A speedy shortstop has talents that a hard-slugging first baseman lacks, and vice-versa.
 Or to move away from sports, Captain Kirk is emotional and courageous, while Mr. Spock is calculating and measured.
 However, their differences aren’t liabilities, they’re advantages because they work together well; they have chemistry.
 Good chemistry is the result of soft skills like empathy, active listening, and collaboration.

 To improve office productivity, you can improve your employee’s soft skills with training!